george-mcintyre/aida-pva/docs/1_12_Matlab_Code.md

 ```

 ## pvarpc

-A script that can be called to make requests based on pvaClient has been created.
+A script that can be called to make requests based on PvaClient has been created.
 Extracted from erpc.m.

 ```matlab
 function [ PVDATA ] = pvarpc( NTURI )